PrestaShop/prestashop-specs/content/1.7/back-office/orders/orders/view-page.md

 A gift product is not included in the quantity rules of a specific price

-If the "Quantity discounts based on" option is set to "Products", the specific price rule is ignored for product combinations.
+If the "Quantity discounts based on" option is set to "Products", the specific price rule is ignored for product combinations if the quantity is superior or equal to 2.

 _Adding a product already present in the order to a new invoice_